What You Need to Know About Slack GDPR

 Before we get into what you need to know about Slack GDPR, let’s clarify what GDPR actually is.
 There tends to be an ambiguous, alarming buzz around GDPR that leaves people wondering what it means for their business — but we’re here to set the record straight.

-GDPR or General Data Protection Regulation is actually a good thing!
-GDPR was implemented in the EU in 2018 to give consumers more control and protection over their personal data.
-Personal data under GDPR constitutes any and all information that can be used to identify an individual.
-Think: names, job titles, email addresses, location tracking, and more.
+GDPR or General Data Protection Regulation was implemented in the EU in 2018 to give consumers more control and protection over their personal data.
+Personal data under GDPR constitutes any and all information that can be used to identify an individual including names, job titles, email addresses, location tracking, and more.
 GDPR was instilled to ensure that businesses are using personal data in ethical ways.

 There are many caveats to GDPR that businesses must be aware of.
 On one front, businesses can’t send marketing emails unless previously agreed upon.
 They also can’t collect emails for different purposes other than marketing, only to send a marketing email afterward.
 For example, if an EU citizen previously bought from an e-commerce site, that site may now have that citizen’s information, but it doesn’t give them the right to bombard them with emails.

 You know those ‘Accept Cookies’ banners that pop up when you go onto a website?
 Yet another way GDPR safeguards consumers from misuse of data.
-These banners are the way businesses ask permission to track and store your data.
+These banners are businesses’ way of asking permission to track and store your data.

 In the same vein, GDPR grants EU citizens “the right to be forgotten” which forces organizations to erase personal information upon their request.
 Unless you have a commercial requirement, or “legitimate interest” to retain personal data, you must delete it and never contact the individual again.